How to Attach Cable to Winch Drum

 • Preparation: Ensure the end of the cable is prepared for attachment.
 If it’s a wire rope, the end might need to be crimped or looped.
 For synthetic ropes, ensure the end is clean and not frayed.

 • Threading: Insert the end of the cable through the anchor point.
-The direction in which you thread the cable is crucial — it should follow the winding direction of the drum.
+The direction in which you thread the cable is central — it should follow the winding direction of the drum.

 4. Secure the Cable